roman-milk/roman-milk.github.io/the-last-boy-scout.md

  ================

  Lisa and Teri are (mostly) taken care of.
 Time to work things out with the younger sister and Heather.
 Thanks for taking the time to read this little tale.
-Report_Story #1